eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.measure.multiple.md

 ---
-title: Cube Measure Multiple
+title: Measure Multiple
 group: Measure
 kind: TUTORIAL
 number: 2.2.2
 ---
-# Daanse Tutorial - Cube Measure Multiple
+# Daanse Tutorial - Measure Multiple

 Data cubes can have multiple measures to provide different data related to the cube's topic.
 This is particularly useful when aggregating different data columns within the same cube.